South Dakota Gov. Kristi Noem Sues Biden Admin Over Independence Day Fireworks Cancellation

-Noem is demanding that the court restrain the banning of the fireworks permit and grant authorization “expeditiously,” she wrote on Twitter.
+Noem is demanding that the court restrain the banning of the fireworks permit and grant authorization “expeditiously,” she said in a statement.

 “Mount Rushmore is the very best place to celebrate America’s birthday and all that makes our country special,” Noem stated.

 “After telling us they’d ‘circle back,’ the Biden Administration has not responded to our request to uphold the Memorandum of Agreement between the State of South Dakota and the National Parks Service to host a safe and responsible national celebration and fireworks show.”

 She filed the lawsuit in the U.S. District Court for the District of South Dakota, asserting that the Biden administration “departed from precedent and reneged on this agreement without any meaningful explanation.”

 “We are asking the court to enjoin the [Department of Interior’s] denial of the fireworks permit and order it to issue a permit for the event expeditiously,” she said.

 The governor requested the Biden administration to maintain a 2019 agreement between the state and the National Parks Service that gave permission for the return of fireworks in 2020, after more than 10 years of prohibition of fireworks celebration at the site.